Correlation-Weighted Multi-Reward Optimization for Compositional Generation: Method

 \subsection{Multi-Concept Reward Decomposition}

 To evaluate compositional generation, we decompose a multi-concept prompt into a set of fine-grained concept objectives.
 Instead of computing a single scalar reward, our framework evaluates multiple concept-level rewards corresponding to objects, attributes, numeracy, and spatial relations.
 This decomposition allows each concept in the prompt to be evaluated independently, providing more informative supervision for reward optimization.
-Formally, given a generated image $x$ and a multi-concept configuration $\mathcal{C}$ (\eg,`style':`graffiti', `object':`dog', `numeracy':`two' in Figure~\ref{fig:overall_pipeline}) extracted from the prompt, we compute a set of concept-wise rewards.
+Formally, given a generated image $x$ and a multi-concept configuration $\mathcal{C}$ (\eg,`style':`graffti', `object':`dog', `numeracy':`two' in Figure~\ref{fig:overall_pipeline}) extracted from the prompt, we compute a set of concept-wise rewards.
 Each reward corresponds to a specific aspect of compositional correctness.
+Detailed formulations and implementation details for each reward component are provided in the Appendix~\ref{sec:multi_reward}.

 \textbf{Object Existence Reward.} For each object specification in $\mathcal{C}$, we extract the specific text corresponding to the `object' key in $\mathcal{C}$ and feed it as a prompt into a segmentation model (\eg, SAM 3~\cite{carion2025sam}) to perform text-guided instance object detection.
 Let $\mathcal{O}_i$ denote the set of detected instances for object $i$.
 For each valid instance, we extract its bounding box $b$ and segmentation mask $m$.
 Based on these detections, we assign a binary existence reward: